 All business owners in North Carolina can be their own registered agents.
-So, whether you are running an LLC or operating your business as a corporation, you can designate yourself to accept service of process and official notices for your business.
+So, whether you are running an LLC or operating your business as a corporation, you can designate yourself to accept the service of process and official notices for your business.

 Can I switch Registered Agents?

 You can switch registered agents at any time.
-When you are ready to make a change, cancel the previous registered agent service and hire a new one.
+When you are ready to make a change, cancel the previously registered agent service and hire a new one.
 Then file the appropriate paperwork (change of registered agent form) with your state.
 However, most states require a fee to process your change of registered agent document.

 Can I Get Free Registered Agent Services?